K-V-Varun/C-Basics/README.md

 2) Fibonacci Series using C
 3) To check if a given number is palindrome or not using C
 4) Example for Pointers using C
+5) Calculation of Average using Arrays concept in C